core-methods-in-edm/final-upload/README.md

-# final-upload
+# Zotero and Stackoverflow References

-Upload your Zotero .csv files and Stack Overflow screenshots here
+Files included include Zotero .csv files and Stack Overflow screenshots from one of the academic assignments here.